Stefan Lazarević: Battle of Tripolje

-In 1403, Süleyman was in Gallipoli negotiating with several Christian states (Byzantium, Genoa, Venice, Knights Hospitaller and Naxos) in the Balkans to secure an agreement with them and start an offensive against his brothers in Asia Minor.
-The terms of the agreement were that Byzantium was to cease being a vassal of the Ottoman, while in the territorial sense, regaining Thessaloniki and several cities on the coast of the Bosphorus and the Black Sea.
-One of the provisions of this contract referred to Stefan, although he probably did not take part in its conclusion.
-Stefan kept his former possessions but had to still pay tribute and send the Sultan support militarily, although he was not obliged to lead them himself.
+In 1403, Süleyman was in Gallipoli negotiating with several Christian states (Byzantium, Genoa, Venice, the Knights Hospitaller, and Naxos) in the Balkans to secure an agreement with them and start an offensive against his brothers in Asia Minor.
+The terms of the agreement were that Byzantium was to cease being a vassal of the Ottomans, while regaining Thessaloniki and several cities on the coast of the Bosphorus and the Black Sea.
+One of the provisions of this contract referred to Stefan, although he probably did not take part in its making.
+Stefan kept his former possessions but still had to pay tribute and send the Sultan military support, although he was not obliged to lead such forces himself.